Respected South Jersey Firm Represents Clients in Domestic Violence Cases

-- Sexual Abuse: Anyone who forcefully engages in acts of a sexual nature against the will of another is guilty of sexual abuse.
-This can occur between married or cohabitant couples, adults and children, or in dating relationships.
+- Sexual abuse — Anyone who forcefully engages in acts of a sexual nature against the will of another is guilty of sexual abuse.
+This can involve married or cohabitant couples or people in dating relationships.
+It can also involve abuse of a child.